Dataset basics: read, access, modify, write#

 '1.2.840.10008.5.1.4.1.1.2'

 This is the recommended method of accessing the value of standard elements.
-It’s simpler and more human-friendly then dealing with element tags and later on you’ll see how you can use the keyword to do more than accessing the value.
+It’s simpler and more human-friendly then dealing with element tags and later on you’ll see how you can use the keyword to do far more than just accessing the value.

 >>> ds.ImageType